River-Mochi/CS2-Templates/QuickStart.md

 - Keep **LICENSE** (MIT is already set, update copyright year/name)
 - Write your own **README** if you like (see repo)
 - Publish to Paradox Mods using Visual Studio 2022, just right click on YourModName (csproj near the top right under Solution)
+  - don't publish this sample test mod :) - it will just bloat the PDX website with a do-nothing mod :)

 ---